grahampugh/munki-catalog-admin/README.md

 * https://github.com/grahampugh/docker-munkiwebadmin

+*New!* Permissions are now working for the Packages view.
+You can now set users who can view but not edit Packages.

 To Do
 ----

 Munki-Do is still a work in progress, so shouldn't be used in production.
-I welcome the raising of issues, and pull requests.
+I welcome the raising of issues, and pull requests..

-Security of the packages functions are not yet granularised.